Safe and Sound Protocol — United States

 “I noticed I no longer had the sweaty palms, the sick feeling in my stomach, or the heat rising in social situations.
 My boyfriend called me ‘a different person.’
 At work, on public transit, in restaurants.
 The anxiety was simply gone.
 I now make conversation easily with strangers, which I had never dared before.”

 “Everyone with ME/CFS should know about this.
-After lying down almost completely since October, I can do small exercises again.
-Qigong.
-A bit of yoga.
+After lying down almost completely since October, I can do small exercises again: qigong, a bit of yoga.
 My nervous system has clearly improved.
 It is bringing me back to life.”

 Your Questions, Answered